oslokommune/okctl/userdocs/src/getting-started/create-cluster.md

   ## Account ID is your AWS account ID
   accountID: '123456789012'

-  ## Environment is the name you use to identify the type of cluster it is.
-Common names are production, test, staging
-  environment: production

   ## Name can be anything, but should define the scope of the cluster.
 Meaning if the cluster is scoped to one product,
   ## you might want to name it the name of the product.
 If the cluster contains all services and products owned by a
   ## team, the team name might be more fitting.